Pitt Meadows

+Pitt Meadows Is 110 Years old.
 Indigenous Peoples have resided in Pitt Meadows for approximately 1000 years.
 James McMillan explored the area in 1874.
 The Municipality of Maple Ridge, which included the Pitt Meadows area, was incorporated in 1874.
 In 1892, residents of the Pitt Meadows area petitioned for their removal from the District of Maple Ridge.
 In 1893, the first dyking district was organized; however, the Fraser River Flood of 1894 flooded many acres of land in Pitt Meadows.

 In 1914, Pitt Meadows was a small, agricultural community of less than 250 individuals which supplied Vancouver and New Westminster with produce and dairy products.
 In 1995, Pitt Meadows became a member municipality of Metro Vancouver.
 In 2007, the District of Pitt Meadows was incorporated as the City of Pitt Meadows.
 In 2014, Pitt Meadows' centennial occurred.

 History

 Early settlement

 Indigenous Peoples resided in the Pitt Meadows area approximately 1000 years ago.
 James McMillan explored the area during the 1824 Hudson's Bay Company expedition to the Lower Fraser.
 Europeans started a settlement known as Bonson's Landing in the area in the 1870s.
 Early settlers were mostly Anglo-Saxon until after 1910.
 The municipality takes its name from the Pitt River and Pitt Lake.
 The river, the lake and the settlement were named for British prime minister William Pitt the Younger.
 The Municipality of Maple Ridge, which included the Pitt Meadows area, was incorporated in 1874.
 In 1885, the Canadian Pacific Railway was constructed through Pitt Meadows to Port Moody, and Vancouver soon after.

 The Pitt Meadows General Store, which was constructed in 1886, was moved to its current location in 1908.
 A garden has existed since the early years of development on the Site.
 The store, which contained the community's first Post Office and the first telephone, has been the home of the Pitt Meadows Museum and Archives since June 1998.

 In 1892, residents of the Pitt Meadows area petitioned for their removal from the District of Maple Ridge.
 In 1893, the first dyking district was organized.
 The Fraser River Flood of 1894 flooded many acres of land in the spring.